BitcoinDesign/Guide/guide/how-it-works/payment-request-formats.md

 Offers do not need as much information as a standard invoice for a payment to be made.
 This has usability improvements, such as smaller, easier-to-scan QR codes.

 Another feature that is a work in progress with offers is blinded paths.
-These will enable a user to not reveal the public information about their lightning node improving privacy.
+These will enable a user to not reveal the public information about their lightning node, improving privacy.

 </div>